Azure/Azure-Workload-Backup-Troubleshooting-Scripts/SnapshotPreReqScripts/ReadMe.md

             -SnapshotResourceGroup <SnapshotResourceGroupName>
 ```

-Before the snapshot backup, use the following script to give the required roles to the user identity
+If you are using user-assigned identity for the backed up VM, use the following script to give the required roles to the virtual machine use-assigned identity, before configuring the snapshot backup.
+Once configured, snapshot backups will be taken as per policy by Azure Backup service.

 ```powershell
 .\SetWorkloadSnapshotBackupPermissions.ps1 -Subscription <SubscriptionId> `